jshaker000/SAP1/README.md

 Right now the Ncurses interface is a bit of a hack, I'd love to clean it up or possibly do a full GUI with QT or SDL or something.
 Ideas I also has would be to have a key to pull up the entire contents of ram, to inject contents into RAM, and also to maybe have a key file to convert what's in the instruction register to text "LDA/STA/etc"
-### Use Enviorment Variables in Make
-I'd like to modify the C++ program so I can run

-    USE_GUI=0 GEN_TRACES=1 make

-Or something like that, rather than recompiling.
-I can't imagine that being too hard.

 ### FPGA Implementation
 #### Output Module